William Baldé

 Mohamed Guy William Baldé (born 4 April 1971), known as William Baldé, is a singer-songwriter and composer born in Guinea.
-In 2008, he became famous with his album En corps étranger and his single "Rayon de soleil", number-one hit in France and Belgium.
+In 2008, he released his album En corps étranger and his single "Rayon de soleil".

 Biography

 William Baldé started his singing career with the afro soul band Yuba in which he sang in English.
 The group had a contract with EMI record company and released in 1995 a first album entitled Everybody Nyani.
-Well received in the showbiz, Yuba opened the concerts of Jamiroquai and The Eagles, among other artists.
+Yuba opened the concerts of Jamiroquai and The Eagles, among other artists.

-The soloist career of William Baldé started in the late 2007, when he was first part of the concerts of Christophe Maé, singing in front of a large audience (over 400,000).
-In June 2008, he released his first album En corps étranger and the summer hit "Rayon de soleil" which was a smash hit in France and Belgium (Wallonia).
+The soloist career of William Baldé started in the late 2007, when he was first part of the concerts of Christophe Maé.
+In June 2008, he released his first album En corps étranger and the single "Rayon de soleil".
 This single was followed by the second one from this album, Sweet Lady.

-Baldé is currently nominated for the 2009 NRJ Music Awards in the category 'French revelation of the year'.
+Baldé was nominated for the 2009 NRJ Music Awards in the category 'French revelation of the year'.